The Top 10 Faroe Islands Tours

 This is the most Northern settlement in the Fare Islands.
 In Viðareiði, nature comes first.
 The villagers have always been in the middle of everything the Faroese weather has to offer.
 From mild summer evenings with orangish sunsets to a sunburst between frequent hailstorms accompanied by heavy surf in autumn and winter.

 Viðareiði lies in a broad valley with seasides in two directions.
 Take the opportunity to walk around in the village and go see the iconic church with the beautiful Malinsfjall in the background.
-When looking north, you will see the towering Mount Villingadalsfjall some 840 metres above sea level.
+When looking north, you will see the towering Mount Villingadalsfjall some 840 metres (2756 feet) above sea level.

 Viðareiði is a recommendable treasure to explore.
 You can easily spend an entire day in this area.
 Make it to Viðareiði on this Guide Tour to the Northern Islands.